uicestone/henried/wp-content/plugins/wp-user-avatar/readme.txt

 * <code>get_wp_user_avatar_src</code>: retrieves just the image URL
 * <code>has_wp_user_avatar</code>: checks if the user has a WP User Avatar image
 * [See example usage here](http://wordpress.org/extend/plugins/wp-user-avatar/installation/)

-= There's a call for donations in the WP User Avatar settings.
-How can I remove it? = I've spent countless hours developing this plugin for free.
-If you're able to give a donation I'd appreciate it, but it's by no means a requirement.
-You can remove the message by adding this to the <code>functions.php</code> file of your theme:

-`remove_action('wpua_donation_message', 'wpua_do_donation_message');`

 == Advanced Settings ==